hydrusnetwork/hydrus/docs/introduction.md

 [![](images/example_client.png "WELCOME TO INTERNET")](images/example_client.png)

 As well as the client, there is also a server that anyone can run to store files or tags for sharing between many users.
-This is advanced, and almost always confusing to new users, do not explore this until you know what you are doing.
-There is however, a user-run **public tag repository**, with more than a billion tags, that you can access and contribute to if you wish.
+This is advanced, and almost always confusing to new users, so do not explore this until you know what you are doing.
+There is, however, a user-run **public tag repository**, with more than a billion tags, that you can access and contribute to if you wish.

 I have many plans to expand the client and the network.